Clara Bow ~ The It Girl's Unhappy Life

 Clara Bow With Her Dog

+By 1929 she was the top female box-office star in the country and was getting forty-five thousand fan letters a month.
 When the talkies started she was worried about her thick Brooklyn accent but audiences loved her voice.
-Her first talkies, The Wild Party and Dangerous Curves, were box office hits.
+Her first two talkies, The Wild Party and Dangerous Curves, were both box office hits.
 Although she earned more than five thousand dollars a week she lived in a modest seven-room bungalow in Beverly Hills.
-She hated going to Hollywood events and preferred to stay home and play poker.
-Clara's sexy image and her off screen romances made her one of the most gossiped about women in Hollywood.
+Clara hated going to parties and preferred to stay home and play poker.
+Her real life romances made her one of the most gossiped about women in Hollywood.
 Among her many lovers were Fredric March, Gilbert Roland, Bela Lugosi, and Gary Cooper.
-She was briefly engaged to director Victor Fleming.
-Clara once said "A sex symbol is a heavy load to carry when one is tired, hurt and bewildered."
+She once said "A sex symbol is a heavy load to carry when one is tired, hurt and bewildered."
 In 1930 her secretary, Daisy DeVoe, was arrested for stealing money from her.
-At her trial Daisy testified that Clara was involved in orgies and bestiality.
+During the headline making trial Daisy claimed that Clara was involved in orgies and bestiality.
 Although these stories were false her reputation was ruined.
 Shortly after the trial she suffered a nervous breakdown and had to be hospitalized.

 Clara Bow NudeClara Bow Nude